No products in the cart.

 How to not overstimulate my dog?

 If you stimulate your dog too much your dog will stop creating happy associations with the new introductions.
 Instead he/she will become highly stressed and the experience will become negative.
-If the over stimulation continues your dog might start acting out to release the stress he/she is feeling.
+If the over stimulation continues your dog might start acting out to release the stress he/she is feeling (read more about stress in dogs here).

-It is a fine balance and here it is important that you are able to read your dog well so you can tell when they have had enough.
+It is a fine balance and here it is important that you are able to read your dog well so you can tell when they have had enough (Check out our dog body language library to learn how dogs communicate).
 Give your new puppy or new dog plenty of time to process their new experiences, which is often done with a good nap.
 Puppies especially need their sleep, but even older dogs need rest to regain energy and process what they have learned and experienced.

 Socialization is key in a healthy dog development and should be a part of your daily training.
 If you have trouble knowing how to start with socializing your dog, then contact me for a consultation and I will help you get started.